 Simply put, a credit mix refers to the types of different credit accounts you have – mortgages, loans, credit cards, etc. Lenders believe that the better you manage different loans and lines of credit, the lower their risk when lending you money.

-While credit mix determines just 10% of your FICO score, if you’re looking to reach a credit score of 800+, diversifying your credit accounts can take your score to the next level.
+While credit mix determines just 10% of your FICO score, if you’re looking to reach a credit score of 800 or higher, diversifying your credit accounts can take your score to the next level.
 For example, if you only have student loans or an auto loan, choose a starter credit card that you are likely to qualify for.